6.1. Working with Vectors¶

 6.1.5.3.
 Angle Between Vectors¶

-When the vectors are not unit vectors, the vector lengths factor out as constants.
-A unit vector is obtained by dividing the vector by its length.
+When the vectors are not unit vectors, the vector lengths are constants.

 6.1.5.4.
 Orthogonal Vector Test¶